svanill/svanill/README.md

 License
 =======

-Vanillacrypto, a tool to encrypt/decrypt sensitive data.
+Svanill, an easily auditable tool to encrypt/decrypt your sensitive data.
 Copyright (C) 2017 Riccardo Attilio Galli

 This program is free software: you can redistribute it and/or modify